-Applicants who are U.S. Citizens or permanent residents may apply.
-International applicants with a degree outside of the U.S. must have the equivalent of a U.S. bachelor's degree as verified by WES, and a minimum of 40 semester hours from a regionally accredited U.S. higher education institution.
+Applicants who are U.S. citizens or permanent residents may apply.
+International applicants with a degree outside of the U.S. must have the equivalent of a U.S. bachelor's degree as verified by World Education Services, and a minimum of 40 semester hours from a regionally accredited U.S. higher education institution.
 It is highly recommended that these 40 hours include the majority of the required prerequisites and/or upper level science courses.

 The PA program requires a course-by-course evaluation including verification of lab components where required to be completed and included in the CASPA application.
 Admission will not be considered and credit will not be reviewed for possible transfer acceptance until a report is received.

 The Graduate School requires the Proficiency Test of English as a Foreign Language (TOEFL) and other international graduate admissions requirements.